-She spent summer 2021 in Germany and France, training with various professionals, like operatic sopranos, Annick Masis, Roberta Alexander, and Janet Williams.
+She spent summer 2021 in Germany and France, training with various professionals, such as operatic sopranos, Annick Masis, Roberta Alexander, and Janet Williams.
 In the 2020-2021 season, her focus was the role of Denise in Long Beach Opera’s imposing new work, Creative in Me.
-Most impressively, this operatic work has been adapted to be performed virtually, and in its entirety, via Zoom.
-Marlaina also collaborated on a virtual film exhibit with Long Beach Opera and the Museum of Latin American Art.
-For the 2019-2020, Marlaina enjoyed soloist opportunities with the LA Opera League and the Shivers Concert Series in Colorado Springs.
-She was a finalist in the historical NAMN Marian Anderson Voice Competition in Chicago, and an emerging artist with the Berlin Opera Academy.
+Most impressively, this operatic piece has been adapted to be performed virtually—and in its entirety—via Zoom.
+During this time, Marlaina also collaborated on a virtual film exhibit with Long Beach Opera and the Museum of Latin American Art, culminating in a four-part visual album that celebrates Black and Latinx women’s beauty and empowerment.
+In 2019-2020, Marlaina enjoyed soloist opportunities with the LA Opera League and the Shivers Concert Series in Colorado Springs.
+She had the privilege of being a finalist in the historical NAMN Marian Anderson Voice Competition in Chicago, and an emerging artist with the Berlin Opera Academy.
 She holds a Master’s degree in Voice from University of California, Irvine, and a Bachelor's degree in Vocal Performance from Loyola Marymount University.